 A tablet ordering system in place can improve customer dining experience as:

-- The speed and efficiency of your restaurant service improve which overall contributes to a better customer experience.
+- The speed and efficiency of your restaurant service improve which overall contributes to the better customer experience.

 - The increased speed and efficiency of service mean higher table turnovers which will enable your restaurants to serve more guests.